gamemanual0/gm0/source/docs/useful-resources.rst

 Here is a page dedicated to useful resources around the interwebs.
 Enjoy!

 .. note:: The links with an asterisk (:highlight:`*`) are resources that are especially pertinent or helpful.
-We highly suggest you check out those links.
+We highly suggest you check out these links.

 General Resources
 -----------------